DFE-Digital/teacher-success/app/views/content/prepare-for-training/how-to-prepare-for-teacher-training.md

 <%= render StepComponent.new(title: "Bookmark this page") do %>
-  <p class="govuk-body">Save this page so you can easily come back for more advice to help you prepare for your training.</p>
+  <p class="govuk-body">Save this page so you can easily come back for more advice to help you prepare for your training.</p><% end %>